top of page

 A Retiring Thought

-Stepping away from one life and toward another.
+Stepping away from one life and into another.

 I like happy endings.
 It's my turn to write one.